Predictors

 end

-Predictors provide the core execution capabilities for DSPy applications with built-in instrumentation and type safety.
+Predictors provide the core execution capabilities for DSPy applications with built-in observability and type safety.